tribalNerd/ptt-manager/README.md

 #### To Do
 1. Retest everything again
-2. Check spelling/grammar
-3. Create fresh pot file
-4. Take new screenshots of plugin
+2. Take new screenshots of plugin
-5. Release to Wordpress Repo
+3. Release to Wordpress Repo

 ### Installation